 So – Are you feeling inspired to start revamping your website footer?
 Hopefully, you are by now, but here are a few more examples to make sure you are inspired

-Lastly, I really love the design of Bristol Archive Record's footer - Which consists of a graphic background image of the Clifton Suspension Bridge.
-Their footer section provides three widget areas with links to important pages, copyright info, and authority logos to website and profiles they use.
+Lastly, I really love the design of Bristol Archive Record’s footer – Which consists of a graphic background image of the Clifton Suspension Bridge.
+Their footer section provides three widget areas with links to important pages, copyright info, and authority logos for the websites and profiles they use.